How to build a company wiki that doesn't suck

 Start writing from day one and make regular updates a priority.

 The reason your company wiki may be lacking effectiveness is because it's not receiving the attention it deserves.
 By investing time and effort into keeping it up-to-date, your team will experience significant benefits.
+And we speak with proof.
 They will have access to accurate and current information, reducing the need for unnecessary meetings and enabling them to focus on productive work.
 A good company wiki is not just a task to check off; it's an investment in the collective productivity of your entire organization.
 So, commit to maintaining and curating your company wiki, and watch as it becomes a valuable resource that empowers your team and drives success.

 You